The goal of blackjack is to create a hand with a higher total than the dealer’s, without going over 21.

 Know the game.
 Play on your terms.

-Blackjack: A winning hand containing an Ace and a 10-value card, totaling 21
+Blackjack A two-card hand containing an Ace and a 10-value card, totaling 21.

-Bust/Break: A hand that totals over 21, resulting in an automatic loss
+Bust/Break A hand totaling over 21, automatically resulting in a loss.

-Hit: The decision to be dealt another card
+Stand The decision to not be dealt another card.

 Double Down To double your original bet and commit to standing after taking only one more card.